remedialchaostheory/alfred-open-search-in-devonthink/README.md

 # Open search in DEVONthink

 Simple Alfred workflow for sending a search query to DEVONthink.
-Useful for items not indexed by Spotlight and where you need a preview or score for each result.
+Useful for items not indexed by Spotlight and when you need a preview or score for each result.

 ## Usage